 - The Next Generation Project Manager

 - Apply the Principles of the SWOT Analysis

-The Project Manager will still be responsible ensuring that the project meets the triple constraint and as such will need to be very proficient in the tools that make that possible.
-Recognizing the importance of detailed planning and the impact of the critical path and the critical chain theory on the project, activity estimating and measuring earned value.
-Not all projects utilize earned value as rigorously, but you can apply earned value indicators and show the value of the work that is being performed and provide a better gage for what is remaining to complete the project.
+The Project Manager will be responsible for ensuring that the project meets the triple constraint and as such will need to be very proficient in the tools that make that possible.
+A skilled project manager must recognize the importance of detailed planning, the impact of the critical path and the critical chain theory on the project, activity estimating, and measuring earned value.
+Not all projects utilize earned value as rigorously, but you can apply earned value indicators and show the value of the work that is being performed.
+This will provide a better gage for what is remaining to complete the project.

 Major Topics and Outcomes